Lansley recognises 'genuine' concerns about NHS plan

 The Health and Social Care Bill, currently going through Parliament, is the largest piece of health legislation since the NHS was created.

-It would allow groups of GPs' consortia to decide what health care to buy - something currently done by primary care trusts - putting £60bn of the health budget into their control by 2013.'Legitimate concerns'
+It would allow groups of GPs' consortia to decide what health care to buy - something currently done by primary care trusts - putting £60bn of the health budget into their control by 2013.